matrix-org/matrix-spec-proposals/proposals/4235-via-query-param-for-hierarchy.md

 ## Proposal

-The [/hierarchy](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv1roomsroomidhierarchy) endpoint should include `server_name` as query parameter which server can use in case requested room in not locally available on the server.
+The [/hierarchy](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv1roomsroomidhierarchy) endpoint should include `via` as query parameter which server can use in case requested room in not locally available on the server.

 Following change will allow clients to use this endpoint in more efficient manner, like:
 1. Requesting the only part of sub-spaces hierarchy which is unknown the the client.